-- a) the system senses that the accelerator pedal is depressed (power applied to motor) - b) the motor is stalled long enough that any more time may cause motor damage the PDS system will sense a stalled motor condition and remove power from the motor.
+- a) the system senses that the accelerator pedal is depressed (power applied to motor) - b) the brake is engaged so as to prevent vehicle motion the PDS system will sense a stalled motor condition and remove power from the motor.
 When the brake pedal is released, the vehicle will roll backwards slightly before power is returned to the motor.